Marcoscos/Covid19ProbabilisticMethods/README.md

 ![image](https://user-images.githubusercontent.com/72278168/145046763-374f5e6d-6326-45ea-9cd9-602417b3d071.png)

 Finally, the modelling and evaluation.
 Again, this was the main focus of the project and all the code can be seen in the "FINAL_Vaccination prediction.ipynb" notebook.
-Without getting into too much detail, to assess each model it's interesting to look at the evolution of the [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) , the distributions and the sample variance.
+Without getting into too much detail, to assess each model it's interesting to look at the evolution of the [Markov chains](https://en.wikipedia.org/wiki/Markov_chain), the distributions and the sample variance.
-Along the modelling phase, the following models were tried:
+Along the modelling phase, the different models are tried evaluating each model and rejecting or further developing the model based on the accuracy of the predictions.
+All in all, the different models tried are:
  1 - AR(1), country-specific forecast
  2 - AR(1), country-specific with priors for the country clustering 3 - AR(1), cluster-specific forecast
     3.1 - with the data standardization from the preprocessing 3.2 - with a log scale
-    3.3 - with a lag of the differenced weekly vaccinations
+    3.3 - with a lag of the differenced weekly vaccinations 4 -